tomocafe/i3wm-el6/README.md

     export PATH=${PATH:+$PATH:}$(readlink -f i3-4.8/bin)
     export LD_LIBRARY_PATH=${LD_LIBRARY_PATH:+$LD_LIBRARY_PATH:}$(readlink -f i3-4.8/lib)

-The first few lines of the `build.sh` script are configurable parameters, including `PREFIX` which controls the name of the final output directory.
+The first section of the `build.sh` script are configurable parameters, including `PREFIX` which controls the name of the final output directory.
 The `SRCDIR` and `BLDDIR` are intermediary directories that are cleaned up at the end.

 If you encounter any errors that require debugging, turn on `DEBUG=true` and inspect the `$BLDDIR.log` file for details on what went wrong.

+The script can build two status line generators: [`i3status`](https://github.com/i3/i3status) and [`i3blocks`](https://github.com/vivien/i3blocks).
+By default, both are built; you can control which ones are built by setting the `I3STATUS` and `I3BLOCKS` variables.

 ## Pseudocode